What is the Colon Cancer Tumour Marker CEA Test?

 Out-of-range results:

-Any result greater than the 4.7 ng/mL range would be considered abnormal.
+Any result above the 4.7 ng/mL range would be considered abnormal.
 Those with slight to moderate CEA may be at risk for non-malignant disease of the intestine, pancreas, liver, and lungs.
 However, this test alone cannot be used to diagnose cancer.
 It is also important to note that smoking can lead to elevated levels of CEA.

 Page Quality Review: